skinnerap/hacker-news-redux/README.md

 # Thank You For Reviewing My Submission

-I built this application with specific instrutions for employment screening purposes.
+I built this application with specific instructions for employment screening purposes.